TommasoBarberis/PASTEC-singularity/README.md

     About the sequence headers, it is highly advised to write them like this : ">XX_i" with XX standing for letters and i standing for numbers.

-- the `PASTEClassifier.cfg` file (provided with this git repo) to update some parameters such as the path to a known database of transposable elements (see more here: [PASTEClassfier-tuto](https://urgi.versailles.inra.fr/Tools/PASTEClassifier/PASTEClassifier-tuto)).
+- the `PASTEClassifier.cfg` file (a template is provided with the github repo at the root folder) to update some parameters such as the path to a known database of transposable elements (see more here: [PASTEClassfier-tuto](https://urgi.versailles.inra.fr/Tools/PASTEClassifier/PASTEClassifier-tuto)).
 Options that you are suggested to update:
     - `project_name`: whatever you want.
     - `TE_nucl_bank`: `/mnt/nucl_bank.fa` such as `repbase20.05_ntSeq_cleaned_TE.fa` (from `RepBase20.05_REPET.embl` require subscription to [girinst](https://www.girinst.org/repbase/)), but you are free to use any other database.
 Then you can set:
         - `TE_BLRtx`: yes :arrow_right: homology with known TEs using tblastx.